miguelfrutos/Crypto-News-Analysis/README.md

 - (-2 days) before the news are published due to privilege information or information leaks
 - (+4 days) after the news are published

-Mean of the crypto volatility through these days to see if we have an Abnormal or Normal return
+Mean of the crypto volatility through these days to see if we have an Abnormal or Normal return.
+- Abnormal (1): Datapoint more than Two-std deviations of the sample distribution
+- Normal (0): Datapoint less than Two-std deviations of the sample distribution

 # Web/API